CCA-Public/digital-archives-manual/guides/arrangement.md

 <a name="processingplan"></a>
 ## Developing a processing plan

-Once consultation copies of files, reports, and other documentation have been placed in the Catalogers network share for consultation, the processor should spend 1-2 weeks becoming familiar with the material.
+Once consultation copies of files, reports, and other documentation have been placed in the Catalogers network share for consultation, the Processing Archivist should spend 1-2 weeks becoming familiar with the material.
 This takes place during or just following the Survey phase, and involves analyzing the organizational structure of the records, reading through documentation, and browsing through files on their own computer and/or one of the CAD workstations.

-Following this period, the Processor, Digital Archivist, Conservation, Archivist/Associate Director, and stakeholders from other CCA divisions will hold a pre-processing meeting.
+Following this period, the Processing Archivist, Digital Archivist, Conservation, Archivist/Associate Director, and stakeholders from other CCA divisions will hold a pre-processing meeting.
 As part of this meeting, the participants will collectively analyze reports, draft an arrangement plan, set descriptive standards for the project (if they are to differ from typical practice), identify preservation concerns and manual file format normalization work plans (if necessary), discuss how original physical storage media will be handled, and set dates for project milestones.
 During the meeting, decisions will be formalized through the creation of a Processing Plan document that will live in the project "Acquisition et traitement" folder.

-<a name="extensible"></a>
-## The exception: Extensible processing of born-digital records

-In some cases, based on the factors listed above, it may make more sense not to arrange born-digital records and to provide only minimal higher-level description (e.g. just a fonds or series-level record).
-In cases where no arrangement is done (once our Archivematica installation has been upgraded to 1.6), we will simply ingest the "raw" SIP in the "processed" pipeline, allowing Archivematica to normalize, characterize, and create AIPs and DIPs, and name the re-ingested package according to the material's processed identifier.

 <a name="sippackaging"></a>
 ## Packaging SIPs for Archivematica